GFT works across seven major river catchments in Dumfries and Galloway- the Luce, Bladnoch, Cree, Fleet, Kirkcudbrightshire Dee, Urr and Border Esk.

 Stake nets have always been present in the bay but recently were fished only on a recreational basis rather than as a commercial interest.
 Further out in the bay you will see the uninhabited islands known as Murray's Isles, named after the entrepreneur James Murray who founded Gatehouse of Fleet.

-The Urr is a delightful river lined with mature broadleaved trees that is situated between the Kirkcudbrightshire Dee and the River Nith which enters the Solway near the picturesque village of Kippford.
+The Urr is a delightful river, situated between the Kirkcudbrightshire Dee and the River Nith, which enters the Solway near the picturesque village of Kippford.
 The river rises a short distance above Loch Urr and like the other Galloway rivers is spatey in nature.

 Historically, the ownership of Eskdale and Liddlesdale, through which the river runs, was a source of constant dispute between English and Scottish feudal barons for many centuries.
 The area that was known as the 'Debatable lands' was fought over countless times and it is said that the redness of the soil is a result of much spilt blood.

-The Border Esk has a catchment area of 430 square miles.
+The Border Esk is a large productive river which has a catchment area of 430 square miles.
 Small burns in the Ettrick Hills gather to form the White Esk in the Eskdalemuir Forest.
 The White Esk then flows south through the Castle O'er Forest to Bailiehill where it is joined by the Black Esk, which flows from the Black Esk Reservoir.

 At this junction the river becomes the Border Esk which then flows east down Eskdale for 3 miles to be joined by the Meggat Water near Bentpath, then southeast to Langholm where the Ewes and the Wauchope Waters enter the river.
 Downstream of Langholm the Tarras Water joins the Esk which flows south through woodland areas and farmland through Canonbie to the junction of the rivers main tributary, the Liddle Water.